Josh Jung Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Royals pitching staff ranks 12th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Royals pitching staff ranks 19th in MLB.

-- The Royals have a 5.00 team ERA that ranks 22nd across all league pitching staffs.
+- The Royals have a 4.82 team ERA that ranks 20th among all MLB pitching staffs.

-- The Royals will send Lyles (0-2) out for his fourth start of the season.
-He is 0-2 with a 5.19 ERA and 15 strikeouts through 17 1/3 innings pitched.
+- The Royals will send Keller (2-1) out to make his fourth start of the season.
+He is 2-1 with a 2.12 ERA and 16 strikeouts in 17 2/3 innings pitched.

-- In his last appearance on Wednesday, the right-hander went 6 1/3 innings against the Texas Rangers, allowing four earned runs while surrendering eight hits.
+- The righty last pitched on Thursday against the Texas Rangers, when he went 6 2/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.